What are the Trust’s areas of interest?

 How to apply

-If you think that your investment fits the criteria outlined above then please send a summary of the investment proposal to Mark O’Kelly, Head of Finance and Administration.
+If you think that your investment fits the criteria outlined above then please send a summary of the investment proposal to Mark O’Kelly, Director of Finance and Administration.
 This should be a maximum of two pages and should cover the following information:

 Details of your organisation